Botafogo1894/Project1/Readme.md

 <img src="https://github.com/Botafogo1894/Project1/blob/master/Images/Teamnumplayers.png"/>

 >**Questions to answer:** Are there any surprises and outliers?
 How can that guide our further investigations?
-Where are those diamonds in the rust hiding?
+What teams do the "hidden gem" players belong to?
 Which teams should we try to avoid buying players from?

 **3.** After identifying which teams provide a cumulative ROI, it is time to zoom in on the individual players.
 We can think of the team as the stock sector and the players as individual stocks.
 The plan is to isolate a list of players with the highest ROI and write our algorithm logic for picking the most optimal combination of individual players.